To1ne/writepermission/_posts/2009-12-30-configure-your-vps.md

 inet_interfaces = all
 mydestination = $myhostname, localhost.$mydomain, localhost, $mydomain
 {% endhighlight %}
-TODO maybe use the postfix -e command
+TODO add the postconf -e command

 All the lines are already in the file you just need to uncomment them and edit `yourdomainname`.